hira299/ai-quote-app/README.md

 ## 🎨 Features

 ### Frontend
-- Gradient background with modern card design
-- Hover effects and smooth transitions
-- Loading states for better UX
-- Error handling with user-friendly messages
+- Next.js with TypeScript for type safety
+- Tailwind CSS for modern styling
 - Responsive design for all screen sizes
+- Server-side rendering capabilities
+- Optimized performance

 ### Backend
 - Serverless architecture for scalability